OctopusDeploy/blog/blog/2023-10/modern-rollback-strategies/index.md

 ![The expand and contract pattern with deployments](3-minute-expand-and-contract-pattern.png) Image Source: https://openpracticelibrary.com/practice/expand-and-contract-pattern/

-Unlike the previous rollback strategy, the expand and contract pattern requires four deployments.
+Unlike the previous rollback strategy, the expand and contract pattern requires 4 deployments.
 Using the example from the diagram, change the colorName column name to `colorCode`.

 1. The first deployment adds the new column `colorCode` to the database.
 That is the expansion.
 2. The second deployment updates the source code to write to both columns.
 Also, backfill `colorCode` if possible.